 The Space System Creation Research Center was established in 2021 from a reorganization of the Photocatalyst International Research Center (established in 2013) and the Space Colony Research Center (established in 2017).
 It has been building and expanding a human resource base consisting of next-generation space scientists and engineers capable of operating at the international level, and it has been developing technologies required for space habitation involving water, air, food, energy, and so on to create a virtuous cycle between earth and space with a focus on photocatalysis.
 It also conducts research and development on technologies necessary for humans to stay in extreme enclosed environments for prolonged periods, and it has been developing integrated systems that encompass the science and technologies necessary for creating future space planes as well as the legislation that governs commercial space transportation.
-In 2022, the Research Center for Near-Future City Function by Terrestrial-Space Dual Development was selected by the Japan Science and Technology Agency (JST) as an educational project (in the field of co-creation) under the Program on Open Innovation Platforms for Industry-Academia Co-creation (COI-NEXT).
+For two years starting from 2022, the Research Center for Near-Future City Function by Terrestrial-Space Dual Development operated as an educational project (in the field of co-creation) under the Program on Open Innovation Platforms for Industry-Academia Co-creation (COI-NEXT) run by the Japan Science and Technology Agency (JST).